SebasGarcia08/finite-state-machines/README.md

 ## Ouput:

-* $b$, the number of lines corresponding to the number of blocks product of the partitioning algorithm.
+* $b$, the number of blocks product of the partitioning algorithm.

-* For each line, print the states that correspond to that each block separated by spaces, the order does not matter
+* For each line, print the states that correspond to each block separated by spaces, the order of blocks or states does not matter

 ## Examples